Estimate Time8 min

 Treasury bonds

 The US Treasury issues bonds to pay for government activities and to service the national debt.
-Treasuries are considered to be extremely low risk if held to maturity, since they are backed by "the full faith and credit" of the US government.
+Treasuries are generally considered to be a lower-risk investment if held to maturity, as they are backed by "the full faith and credit" of the US government.
 Because of their safety, they tend to offer lower yields than other bonds.
 Income from Treasury bonds is exempt from state and local taxes.

 Agency bonds